Anchovies: the silver of European cuisine. Anchovies - what are they: getting to know the exotic seafood Anchovies application

 Excerpt characterizing Anchovies

-- To what ... to what they brought! - Kutuzov suddenly said in an excited voice, obviously clearly imagining, from the story of Prince Andrei, the situation in which Russia was.
-“Give me time, give me time,” he added with an angry expression on his face and, obviously not wanting to continue this conversation that worried him, he said: “I called you in to keep you with me.
+- What... what have they brought us to! - Kutuzov suddenly said in an excited voice, obviously having clearly imagined, from the story of Prince Andrei, the situation in which Russia was.
+“Give me time, give me time,” he added with an angry expression on his face and, obviously not wanting to continue this conversation that worried him, said: “I called you to keep you with me.”

-“I thank your grace,” answered Prince Andrei, “but I’m afraid that I’m no longer fit for headquarters,” he said with a smile that Kutuzov noticed.
+“I thank your lordship,” answered Prince Andrey, “but I’m afraid that I’m no longer fit for headquarters,” he said with a smile, which Kutuzov noticed.
 Kutuzov looked at him questioningly.
-“And most importantly,” added Prince Andrei, “I got used to the regiment, fell in love with the officers, and the people, it seems, fell in love with me.
+“And most importantly,” added Prince Andrei, “I got used to the regiment, fell in love with the officers, and the people, it seems, loved me.”
 I would be sorry to leave the regiment.
-If I refuse the honor of being with you, then believe me ...
+If I refuse the honor of being with you, then believe me...

-- It will be necessary, if everyone wants it, there is nothing to do ...
-But, my dear: there is no stronger than those two warriors, patience and time; they will do everything, but advisers n "entendent pas de cette oreille, voila le mal. [they don't hear with this ear - that's what's bad.]
-Some want it, others don't.
-What to do?" he asked, apparently waiting for an answer.
-"Yes, what do you order to do?" he repeated, and his eyes shone with a deep, intelligent expression.
-"I'll tell you what to do," he said, since Prince Andrei still did not answer.
-"I'll tell you what to do and what am I doing.
-Dans le doute, mon cher, - he paused, - abstiens toi, [In doubt, my dear, refrain.] - he said with a pause.
+- It will have to be, if everyone wants it, there is nothing to do...
+But, my dear: there is nothing stronger than those two warriors, patience and time; they will do everything, but the advisers n "entendent pas de cette oreille, voila le mal.
+[They don’t hear with this ear - that’s what’s bad.]
+Some want, others don’t want.
+What to do? - he asked, apparently expecting an answer.
+“Yes, what do you tell me to do?” he repeated, and his eyes sparkled with a deep, intelligent expression.
+“I’ll tell you what to do,” he said, since Prince Andrei still did not answer.
+“I’ll tell you what to do and what am I doing.
+Dans le doute, mon cher,” he paused, “abstiens toi, [In doubt, my dear, refrain.],” he said with emphasis.

-"What's with the anchovies?" - about the same question another hostess asks herself, having stumbled upon an unfamiliar ingredient in some recipe.
-Indeed, the word seems to have been heard, but the product itself is far from familiar to everyone.
-In fact, anchovies are a fish that bears another, much more recognizable name for Russian hearing - anchovies.
-A not too distant relative of the herring, the anchovy is small in stature - no more than 20 centimeters from head to tail.
-It would seem, why fence a garden?
+“What kind of anchovies?” — this is roughly the question some housewife asks herself when she comes across an unfamiliar ingredient in a recipe.
+Indeed, the word seems to have been heard, but not everyone is familiar with the product itself.
+In fact, anchovies are a fish that has another name, much more recognizable to Russian ears - anchovy.
+Not a very distant relative of the herring, the anchovy is small in stature - no more than 20 centimeters from head to tail.
+It would seem, why bother with a garden?

-But this fish is remarkable in that, unlike larger marine counterparts, anchovy is usually used as ... seasoning.
+But this fish is notable for the fact that, unlike its larger marine counterparts, anchovy is usually used as... a seasoning.

-By itself, having a rather unpretentious taste, after salting in the form of anchovy fillet, it literally changes - the sharp, piquant, and at the same time recognizable aroma that anchovies give to dishes has made them a favorite ingredient in many cuisines.
-So, anchovies are used in the preparation of sauces - from the most ancient garum sauce, which was an ancient Roman counterpart, to more modern Worcestershire, they are added to salads (someone - in Caesar, which is good without anchovies, but they are more appropriate in other salads , such as), pastries, for snacks and main courses.
+By itself, having a rather unassuming taste, after salting in the form of a fillet, the anchovy is literally transformed - the sharp, piquant, and at the same time recognizable aroma that anchovies give to dishes has made them a favorite ingredient in many cuisines.
+Thus, anchovies are used in the preparation of sauces - from the most ancient garum sauce, which was an ancient Roman analogue, to the more modern Worcestershire sauce, they are added to salads (some in Caesar, which is good without anchovies, but they are more appropriate in other salads , such as), baked goods, appetizers and main courses.

-The magic of anchovy lies in the fact that it can completely dissolve in some dishes, completely disappearing from sight and leaving only taste.
-As you might think at first, anchovy does not have a fishy smell, so it can rather be compared with a spicy and salty seasoning.
-Actually, those anchovies that are sold in salt and those that rest in oil are salty - but if it’s better to shake it off, and in some cases, when you don’t need its excess, even wash it off, then it’s quite possible to find oil from under anchovies application by adding in small doses to dishes that you cook with anchovies.
+The magic of the anchovy is that it can completely dissolve in some dishes, completely disappearing from sight and leaving only the taste.
+As you might initially think, anchovy does not have a fishy smell, so it can rather be compared to a spicy and salty seasoning.
+Actually, both anchovies that are sold in salt and those that rest in oil are salted - but if it’s better to shake it off, and in some cases, when you don’t need an excess of it, even wash it off, then it’s quite possible to find oil from the anchovies use by adding small doses to dishes you cook with anchovies.

-And there are a lot of such dishes, here are just a few examples.
+And there are a great many such dishes, here are just a few examples.

 Cooking with anchovies

-If you're making a salad dressing, pound anchovies in a blender or pound in a mortar and mortar with lemon juice or vinegar and dried herbs for a nice sauce that pairs equally well with meat ingredients, eggs, and croutons - about the same, by the way, you can prepare a marinade for meat that you plan to bake.
-For hot sauces and main dishes, add anchovies at the very beginning when you fry onions, garlic and other vegetables, and in a few minutes the anchovy fillet will dissolve without a trace.
+If you are preparing a salad dressing, puree the anchovies in a blender or mortar with the addition of lemon juice or vinegar and dried herbs, and you will get a nice sauce that goes equally well with meat ingredients, eggs, and croutons - By the way, you can also prepare a marinade for meat that you plan to bake.
+For hot sauces and main dishes, add anchovies at the very beginning, when you fry onions, garlic and other vegetables, and within a few minutes the anchovy fillets will dissolve without a trace.

-Anchovies are also eaten in pure form or on sandwiches - they are especially good on porous bread fried to a golden crust.
-The Spanish region of Cantabria has succeeded in making anchovies more than others - from there, real giants by anchovy standards are transported all over Spain, which are very tasty on their own, but some chefs additionally marinate them with herbs, spices and even fruits.
+Anchovies are eaten pure or on sandwiches - they are especially good on porous bread fried until golden brown.
+The Spanish region of Cantabria has been more successful in the production of anchovies than others - from there, real giants by anchovy standards are transported throughout Spain, which are very tasty in themselves, but some chefs additionally marinate them with herbs, spices and even fruits.

-Finally, everyone has seen olives stuffed with anchovies - these are sometimes sold in supermarkets next to the usual ones.
+Finally, everyone has seen olives stuffed with anchovies - these are sometimes sold in supermarkets next to regular ones.
 But the anchovies themselves seem to be less common.

 This raises a logical question - where to buy anchovies, and is it possible to replace them with something?
-The idea of replacing anchovies with herring, although on the surface, has a significant flaw.
-Anchovies, as we have already found out, mainly owe their taste not to kinship with herring, but to a special pickling method, so such a replacement, or rather a substitution, is unlikely to have any culinary meaning.
+The idea of replacing anchovies with herring, although it is on the surface, has a significant flaw.
+Anchovies, as we have already found out, owe their taste mainly not to their relationship with herring, but to a special salting method, so it is unlikely that such a replacement, or rather substitution, will have any culinary meaning.

-Therefore, we go to a large supermarket - in some of them you can get hold of a coveted jar of anchovies, which are sold in oil or in salt.
-The main thing is how to look, because anchovies, whatever one may say, are not a necessity, so usually the jars are not in the most visible place.
-Restaurant grocers are another option: if you have an Italian restaurant with one in mind, anchovies are sure to be there, and at a price affordable to mere mortals.
+Therefore, we go to a large supermarket - in some of them you can get hold of a treasured jar of anchovies, which are sold in oil or salt.
+The main thing is to look properly, because anchovies, whatever one may say, are not an essential item, so usually the jars are not in the most visible place.
+Another option is grocery stores that are attached to restaurants: if you have an Italian restaurant in mind with such a store, they will probably have anchovies there, and at a price affordable for ordinary mortals.

-Anchovies, what is it?
-Surely, you, too, asked a similar question, deciding to cook something new, and there is such a “foreign” ingredient there.
-And the word seems to be heard, heard somewhere, but what this product is is not very clear.
+Anchovies, what are they?
+Surely you, too, asked yourself a similar question when you decided to cook something new, and there was such a “foreign” ingredient.
+And the word seems to be well known, heard somewhere, but what this product is is not very clear.

-And how do ordinary Russian buyers feel about anchovies?
-Opinions are mixed, some believe that this is a delicacy and exotic, for others it is a simple and unremarkable salty fish, packaged in a bag and intended as a snack for beer.
-And what are the real taste qualities of the fish, what culinary delights can be prepared from it, no one knows.
-Let's figure out what it is, anchovies, what they are eaten with, in detail in this article.
+How do ordinary Russian buyers feel about anchovies?
+Opinions are mixed, some believe that it is a delicacy and exotic, for others it is a simple and unremarkable salty fish, packaged in a bag and intended as a snack for beer.
+But no one knows what the real taste of the fish is, what culinary delights can be prepared from it.
+Let's figure out what they are, anchovies, and what they are eaten with, in detail in this article.

 What are anchovies?

 And in fact, the fish has another name, it is more common and recognizable, of course, it is anchovy, or European anchovy.
-When fresh, the taste of the fish is so-so, nothing supernatural, but after salting, the anchovy changes for the better, it has spicy, spicy notes, an identifiable aroma that gives food a uniqueness, because it is a favorite component in many world cuisines.
+When fresh, the fish has a so-so taste, nothing supernatural, but after salting, the anchovy changes for the better, it develops piquant, spicy notes, an identifiable aroma, which gives the food uniqueness, which is why it is a favorite component in many world cuisines.

-The fish is simply and quickly processed into canned food, which is beneficial for long-distance transportation.
-Taste qualities are preserved for two years, it is during this period of time that anchovies are suitable for human consumption.
+The fish is simply and quickly processed into canned food, which is beneficial for long-distance transport.
+The taste qualities are preserved for two years; it is during this period of time that anchovies are suitable for consumption.

-Anchovies are the most popular for making sauces, including them in salads, often a favorite component of Caesar, in baked goods, main dishes.
-Surely, everyone has seen olives with the addition of anchovies on the shelves of supermarkets, but you rarely see the fish itself on sale.
+Anchovies are the most popular for making sauces, they are included in salads, they are often a favorite component of Caesar, in baked goods, and main dishes.
+Surely, everyone has seen olives with the addition of anchovies on supermarket shelves, but you rarely see the fish itself on sale.

 How do they look

-A close relative of the herring, it has a silvery color, a greenish-black stripe is visible along the ridge.
-The fish itself, however, is not very large, only twenty centimeters from head to tail, it would seem, well, what could be interesting in it?
-And anchovies differ from their large marine relatives in that they are used as a condiment.
+A close relative of the herring, it has a silvery color, with a greenish-black stripe visible along the ridge.
+The fish itself, however, is not very large in size, only about twenty centimeters from head to tail, it would seem, well, what could be interesting about it?
+Anchovies differ from their larger marine relatives in that they are used as a seasoning.

-The head of the fish is flattened from the sides, the mouth is huge.
+The fish's head is flattened on the sides, its mouth is huge.
 A special distinguishing feature: the mouth is located far behind the eyes, so the mouth opens very wide.

-The fish can develop considerable speed in a short time, this is due to the fact that it has highly developed fins and an elastic physique.
-It is curious that with an approaching threat, the anchovy quickly sails to the side, while developing instantaneous speed.
+A fish can develop considerable speed in a short time, this is due to the fact that it has highly developed fins and an elastic physique.
+It is curious that when a threat approaches, the anchovy quickly swims to the side, developing instantaneous speed.

-It has been established that the real European anchovy is found in the coastal zone of the Mediterranean, the Black and Azov Seas, and prefers to live in depth.
-The life period is 4 years, reproduction is fast.
+It has been established that the true European anchovy is found in the coastal zone of the Mediterranean, Black and Azov Seas, and prefers to live at depth.
+The life period is 4 years, reproduction is rapid.

-Fish is preserved most often using oil, the taste is similar to sprats and sprats.
-You need to pay attention to this nuance if you want to change the anchovy in a dish to some of these sea fish.
-Taste can change drastically, sometimes not for the better.
+Fish is most often preserved using oil; the taste is similar to sprat and sprats.
+You need to pay attention to this nuance if you want to replace the anchovy in the dish with one of these sea fish.
+The taste can change dramatically, sometimes not for the better.

 What do they eat?

-The fish lives in the water column, flocks and feeds on the remains of plankton, crustacean larvae, and seaweed.
-He eats anchovy for days on end, not knowing the feeling of fatigue.
-She swallows food like this: swimming in the middle of a flock of crustaceans with her mouth open and her gills slightly open, she sips her food.
+The fish lives in the water column, gathers in schools and feeds on the remains of plankton, crustacean larvae, and seaweed.
+He eats anchovy all day long without feeling tired.
+She swallows food like this: swimming in the middle of a school of crustaceans with her mouth open and her gills slightly opened, she sips the food for herself.
 The process of feeding the flock occurs simultaneously, with a time interval of half a minute.

-Anchovy occupies an important place in fish production, the collected statistics indicate that the largest catch was in 1970 and 1971, and amounted to 15 million tons of fish.
+Anchovy occupies an important place in fish production; collected statistics indicate that the largest catch was in 1970 and 1971, amounting to 15 million tons of fish.

-Changes in the ecology, uncontrolled fishing led to the fact that the anchovy population decreased, but in the 90s of the last century, the catch almost recovered to its previous volumes.
+Environmental changes and uncontrolled fishing led to a decline in the anchovy population, but in the 90s of the last century, the catch practically recovered to its previous volumes.

 The benefits of anchovies

-The benefits and value of anchovy for humans are due to its nutritional value, it contains a lot of fat and trace elements.
+The benefit and value of anchovy for humans is due to its nutritional value; it contains a lot of fat and microelements.

-Anchovy contains protein, which in terms of its energy characteristics is in no way inferior to meat.
-It contains few calories, only 135 kilocalories per 100 grams of product, so it can be recommended even to dieters.
+Anchovy contains protein, which in its energy characteristics is in no way inferior to meat.
+It contains few calories, only 135 kilocalories per 100 grams of product, so it can be recommended even to people on diets.

-A huge amount of vitamin D, and it is responsible for bone health, is involved in calcium and phosphorus metabolism, allows you to include this fish in the diet of children, the children's body is growing rapidly, as well as older people who are at risk of developing osteoporosis.
-Baby - the fish has soft and small bones, because it can be eaten whole, then all the most valuable and useful enters the human body.
+A huge amount of vitamin D, and it is responsible for bone health, is involved in calcium and phosphorus metabolism, allows you to include this fish in the diet of children, the child’s body is growing rapidly, as well as for older people who are at risk of developing osteoporosis.
+The little fish has soft and small bones, so it can be eaten whole, then all the most valuable and useful things enter the human body.

-The fish is rich in minerals and polyunsaturated fatty acids, which doctors consider a "magic" drug.
-Useful acids help patients with heart disease, especially with arrhythmias and angina pectoris, lower cholesterol levels, affect the formation of lipid tissue, lower blood pressure, prevent the formation of blood clots, and significantly reduce the risk of strokes and heart attacks.
+The fish is rich in minerals and polyunsaturated fatty acids, which doctors consider a “magic” potion.
+Useful acids help patients with heart diseases, especially with arrhythmia and angina pectoris, lower cholesterol levels, affect the formation of lipid tissue, lower blood pressure, prevent the formation of blood clots, and significantly reduce the risk of strokes and heart attacks.

-For the health of the nervous system and hematopoiesis, B vitamins are needed, they are also enough!
-And who just now does not talk about iodine deficiency, it is especially important for children, and the “baby” is at its best, she is the champion in the content of this element.
+For the health of the nervous system and hematopoiesis, B vitamins are needed, and there are enough of them too!
+And no one is talking about iodine deficiency now, it is especially important for children, and the “baby” is at its best, it holds the record for the content of this element.

 individual intolerance,

-diseases of the internal organs in the period of exacerbation, when it is not recommended to eat salty and spicy foods.
+diseases of internal organs during the period of exacerbation, when the consumption of salty and spicy foods is not recommended.

 Use in cooking

-The popularity of fish in cooking is huge, it is salted, dried, stewed, marinated, thermally processed and even stuffed!
-Anchovy, as the main ingredient, goes well in any dish, and it is also used as a secondary ingredient.
-Anchovy pizza is one of the most popular Italian dishes.
+The popularity of fish in cooking is enormous; it is salted, dried, stewed, pickled, thermally processed and even stuffed!
+Anchovy, as a main ingredient, goes well in any dish; it is also used as a secondary ingredient.
+Pizza with anchovies is one of the popular dishes in Italy.

-Russian cuisine does not favor anchovy, but this does not mean that it was not used at all.
-Before the revolution, the fish was popular, included in many foreign dishes, then such food was held in high esteem.
-In the Soviet years, anchovy, as a product, was forgotten for a long time, and this applies not only to it.
-In recent years, the hamsa is gaining fans again.
+Russian cuisine does not favor the anchovy, but this does not mean that it was not used at all.
+Before the revolution, fish was popular and was included in many foreign dishes; then such food was held in high esteem.
+During the Soviet years, anchovy as a product was forgotten for a long time, and this applies not only to it.
+In recent years, anchovy has been gaining fans again.

 Consists of a variety of vegetables, tuna or anchovies, both products can be used together.
 Always associated with the city of Nice, named after this city.
-There are different variations of the named dish, you can safely experiment with it, as your own taste desires.
-Nicoise is our favorite salad, we improvised with it many times, and it always turns out differently, but undoubtedly the taste never fails, as it was and remains saturated.
+There are different variations of the named dish, you can safely experiment with it according to your own taste.
+Niçoise is our favorite salad, we have improvised with it many times, and it always turns out differently, but undoubtedly the taste never fails, as it was and remains rich.

 Grocery list: